 Frustration and Over-Arousal

-Reward Desired Behavior with Positive Reinforcement
+Reward Desired Behaviour with Positive Reinforcement

 - Praise your puppy and offer a high-value treat the moment they walk on a loose leash.